 The sensitivity analyses below have been determined based on the exposure to interest rates at the end of the reporting period.
 The analysis is prepared assuming the financial instruments outstanding at the end of the reporting period were outstanding for the whole year.
-A 100 basis point (2020: N/A) increase or decrease in variable-rate bank borrowing is used and represents management's assessment of the reasonably possible change in interest rates.
+A 100 basis point (2021: 100 basis point) increase or decrease in variable-rate bank borrowing is used and represents management's assessment of the reasonably possible change in interest rates.
 Bank balances are excluded from sensitivity analysis as explained in above.

-If interest rates had been 100 basis points (2020: N/A) higher/lower and all other variables were held constant, the Group's loss after tax for the year ended 31 December 2021 would increase/decrease by HK\$85,000 (2020: N/A).
+If interest rates had been 100 basis points (2021: 100 basis points) higher/lower and all other variables were held constant, the Group's loss after tax for the year ended 31 December 2022 would increase/decrease by nil (2021: HK\$85,000).
 This is mainly attributable to the Group's exposure to interest rates on its variable-rate bank borrowing.